AnnMarieW/dash-bootstrap-templates/README.md

 ## Demo App 2 - 4 Graphs Updated

-This demo [(code here)](https://github.com/AnnMarieW/dash-bootstrap-templates/blob/main/examples/demo_4_graphs.py), shows how all 4 graphs are updated with one line of code.
-Use `load_figure_template()` to load the Bootstrap themed figure template that matches the theme in the `external_style_sheets`.
+This demo [(code here)](https://github.com/AnnMarieW/dash-bootstrap-templates/blob/main/examples/demo_4_graphs.py), shows how the theme is applied to all 4 graphs.

 ![figure_template2](https://user-images.githubusercontent.com/72614349/129459807-30c22ffe-7a8c-44b9-9555-6cfd50ec355b.png)

 ## Demo Apps Theme Switchers

-`dash-bootstrap-templates` has two [All-in-One](https://dash.plotly.com/all-in-one-components) components to automatically change themes.
+`dash-bootstrap-templates` has two [All-in-One](https://dash.plotly.com/all-in-one-components) components to change themes.
 The `ThemeSwitchAIO` has a switch with icons on the left and right, which is ideal for toggling between a light and a dark theme.
-The `ThemeChangerAIO` has a button that opens an `dbc.Offcanvas` component which shows all the available themes.
+The `ThemeChangerAIO` has a button that opens an `dbc.Offcanvas` component which by default shows all the available themes.

-Note the All-in-One component switches the Bootstrap stylesheet for the app and sets the default figure template for the theme, however, figures must be updated in a callback in order to render with the new template.
+Note the All-in-One component switches the Bootstrap stylesheet for the app and sets the default figure template for the theme, however, figures must be updated in a callback in order to render the figure with the new template.
 See the callback below for an example.
 The `template_from_url` is a helper function that returns the template name based on the theme url.
 For example `template_from_ur(dbc.themes.SLATE)` returns `"slate"`